slmingol/doxctl/README.md

 ```
 $ doxctl vpn -i

+**NOTE:** Using config file: /Users/smingolelli/.doxctl.yaml

 Interfaces Reachable Checks
 ===========================

-How many network interfaces found? 		 ---> 2 <--- 	 [en0 utun2]
+How many network interfaces found?       ---> 1 <--- 	 [en0]
-At least 1 interface's a utun device? 		 ---> yes <---
+At least 1 interface's a utun device?    ---> no <---
 All interfaces are reachable?            ---> yes <---

 ```